Annotation Configuration

 @InterceptorIgnore

-(when annotated on the method
+(when annotated on the method) or all methods

 (when annotated on the Mapper